We need your help now

 If you've seen value in our reporting, please contribute what you can, so we can continue to produce accurate and meaningful journalism.
 For everyone who needs it.

-The devices were found in a bag outside a retail store on Ballyfermot Road, close to the Cherry Orchard Hospital.
+Gardaí launched a significant operation shortly before 10am this morning after the devices were discovered in a bag outside a retail store on the road, close to the Cherry Orchard Hospital.

 The incident comes less than 24 hours after a separate alert at Liffey Valley, where a suspect device was later deemed non-viable.